edwardvanvliet/IoT_AdafruitIOArduino_ColorPicker_Manual_Edward_van_Vliet/README.md

 ### Step 7: Test your code

 Change the color in the Colorpicker on Adafruit IO.
-Then you should see your ledstrip change to your chosen color.
+Then you should see your ledstrip change to your chosen color.<br>